-The Plan pays Benefits for Facility services for an Inpatient Stay in a Skilled Nursing Facility or Inpatient Rehabilitation Facility.
+The Plan pays Facility services Benefits for an Inpatient Stay in a Skilled Nursing Facility or Inpatient Rehabilitation Facility.
 Benefits include, but are not limited to:

 - non-Physician services and supplies received during the Inpatient Stay; - room and board in a Semi-private Room; and - Physician services for radiologists, anesthesiologists and pathologists.